 Item 3.2 Forecast Prices Used in Estimates

-1. For each product type, disclose:

-the pricing assumptions used in estimating reserves data, contingent resources or prospective resource data disclosed in response to
+1. For each product type, disclose the pricing assumptions used in estimating reserves data, contingent resources or prospective resource data disclosed for each of at least the following five financial years; and generally, for subsequent periods.

-Item 2.1:

-(i) for each of at least the following five financial years; and

-(ii) generally, for subsequent periods; and

-(b) the reporting entity’s weighted average historical prices for the most recent financial year.

 2. The disclosure in response to section 1 must include the benchmark reference pricing schedules for the countries or regions in which the reporting entity operates, and inflation and other forecast factors used.

-3. If the pricing assumptions specified in response to section 1 were provided by a qualified reserves evaluator who is independent of the reporting entity, disclose that fact and identify the QRE.
+3. If the pricing assumptions specified in response to part 1 were provided by a qualified reserves evaluator who is independent of the reporting entity, disclose that fact and identify the QRE.

 INSTRUCTIONS